OpenPodcar/OpenPodcar/README.md

 ## X. <a name="cite-openpodcar"></a> Cite OpenPodcar
-Please cite the following paper when you use the OpenPodcar:
+Please cite the following paper when you use the OpenPodcar.
+Plain:
 ```
 Fanta Camara, Chris Waltham, David Churchill, Charles Fox.
 OpenPodcar: an Open Source Vehicle for Self-Driving Car Research.
 Journal of Open Hardware (under review).
 ```
-or
+Bibtex:
 ```
 @Article{camara2022openpodcar,
   Title                    = {OpenPodcar: an Open Source Vehicle for Self-Driving Car Research},